mrhillsman/cert-genaieng-obsidian/07-data-analysis-with-python/module05/Model Evaluation and Refinement.md

 ## Overfitting, Underfitting, and Model Selection
 Model Selection
--  How to pick the best polynomial order and issues that arise when picking the wrong order We assume the training points come from a polynomial function + noise
+-  How to pick the best polynomial order and issues that arise when picking the wrong order
+- We assume the training points come from a polynomial function and some noise
 $$
-y(x)+\text{noise}
+\Large{y(x)+\text{noise}}
 $$
+- The goal of model selection is to determine the order of the polynomial to provide the best estimate of the function y(x)

-Underfitting - model is too simple to fit the data
+If we try to fit the function with a linear function the line is not complex enough to fix the data and as a result there are many errors - underfitting - model is too simple to fit data

 ![[videoframe_47022.png]]

-Overfitting - the model is too flexible and fits the noise rather than the function
+16th order polynomial regression extremely well at tracking the training point but performs poorly at estimating the function, obvious/apparent where there is little training data, the estimated function oscillates not tracking the function - overfitting - the model is too flexible and fits the noise rather than the function

 ![[videoframe_82837.png]]

 ## Ridge Regression